justBanks/Dealership/README.md

 ![img](/options.png "Startup projects")

 ## Notes
-The Car Options list includes automatic transmission, which is omitted in the sample data.
+In the documentation, the Car Options list includes _automatic transmission,_ which is omitted in the sample data.
 I took this as an oversight and included it in the model.

 When the automatic transmission option is selected, records are filtered accordingly; all transmission types are returned otherwise.